tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_api_blueprint.md

 There are many tools that can parse an API blueprint.
 [Drafter](https://github.com/apiaryio/drafter) is one of the main parsers of the Blueprint.
 Many other tools build on Drafter and generate static HTML outputs of the blueprint.
 For example, [aglio](https://github.com/danielgtaylor/aglio) can parse a blueprint and generate static HTML files.

 For a more comprehensive list of tools, see the [Tooling](https://apiblueprint.org/#tooling) section on apiblueprint.org.
-(Some of these tools require quite a few prerequisites, so I omitted the tutorial steps here for generating the output on your own machineapio.)
+(Some of these tools require quite a few prerequisites, so I omitted the tutorial steps here for generating the output on your own machine.)

 ## Create a sample HTML output using API Blueprint and Apiary